paritbhardwaj019/molle-event-platform/templates/README.md

 - `buyerPhone`: Phone number of the ticket buyer
 - `eventImage`: Optional event cover image

+### 3. Password Reset Code (`password-reset-code.tsx`)

+This template is sent to users when they request to reset their password.

+**Features:**

+- Clear and prominent 6-digit verification code
+- Expiration time notification (15 minutes)
+- Security-focused messaging
+- Professional design with code highlighting
+- Instructions for users who didn't request the reset

+**Props:**

+- `userName`: Name of the user
+- `resetCode`: 6-digit verification code (e.g., "123456")

 ## Usage

 ### Sending Emails

+#### Ticket Confirmation Emails

 Use the `sendTicketConfirmationEmails` function from `@/lib/email`: